l0wigh/crkbd_config/README.md

 ## Fix History

 - V4.2
-  - Adding a reset combo on top of the V2 layer chain system.
+  - Adding a reset combo (V3 style) on top of the V2 layer chain system.
 - V3.2
   - Reset layer button is now present on the left thumb for less brain damage when I'm lost.
   - The ç tap dance is now hold instead of double tap for easier access and less mistypes.